 1. Communication Apps

-Probably most foreigners know Wechat.
-Well, all Chinese people know about it, all use it, all love it.
-To meet Chinese people around you, you can just download it, press “People nearby” and add whoever you want to talk to.
-It also has fun thing as “Drift bottle” where you can say or write anything you want and throw it into the sea” for somebody to find it.
+Probably most foreigners know WeChat.
+Well, all Chinese people know about it, all use it, and all love it!
+This is the number-one most used communications app in China, and it is essential.
+To meet Chinese people around you, you can just download it and add whoever you want to talk to.
 Maybe your destiny will find you this way, who knows?

-Weibo is a blogosphere.
-You upload your photos, videos, talk about your feelings and whatever interest you have and share it hoping someone will care.
-It mostly in Chinese, but it’s a good way to improve your reading skills and know all the trending words and Internet slang.
+Weibo is known as the “Chinese Twitter,” but it is also kind of like a blog site.
+You upload your photos, videos, talk about your feelings and whatever interest you have and share it.
+You can also follow news sites, celebrities, and meme pages.
+It is mostly in Chinese, but it’s a good way to improve your reading skills and know all the trending words and Internet slang.

 People say that one of the most efficient ways to learn a language is to find somebody to practice it every day with.
-To find a friend or a girl/a boy of your dreams.
+Dating apps aren’t just for finding a lover these days–many foreigners use them to find language partners as well.
 Luckily, to find interesting people around you don’t even have to leave your room.

 Let’s see the list of the dating site and apps Chinese people use most: